Skip to content

 • Do not feed stray animals or keep them as pet.

-Staff of elderly homes should ensure good environmental hygiene, be alert to inmates developing symptoms of the disease and seek medical consultation promptly for inmates feeling unwell.
+Staff of elderly homes should ensure good environmental hygiene, be alert to residents developing symptoms of the disease and seek medical consultation promptly for residents feeling unwell.

 e-Resources